donalthurley/articles/bitcoin.md

 But these messengers could be unreliable and fail to deliver the messages or even deliver false messages.
 In cryptocurrency terms the computer nodes would represent the generals and the communication system links would represent the messengers.

-To resolve this problem the generals come up with a way to show a sign of good faith.
+To resolve this problem the generals come up with a way to demonstrate their good faith.
 They do this by showing that they are willing to sacrifice some resource of value if they are caught cheating.
 This allows them to come to an agreement even if nearly half of the generals are trying to cheat.